James Hollis, Ph. D., was born in Springfield, Illinois,

 He lives with his wife Jill, an artist and retired therapist, in Washington, DC.
 Together they have three living children and eight grand-children.

-He has written a total of sixteen books, which have been translated into Swedish, Russian, German, Spanish, French, Hungarian, Portuguese, Turkish, Italian, Korean, Finnish, Romanian, Bulgarian, Farsi, Japanese, Greek, Chinese, Serbian, and Czech.
+He has written a total of seventeen books, which have been translated into Swedish, Russian, German, Spanish, French, Hungarian, Portuguese, Turkish, Italian, Korean, Finnish, Romanian, Bulgarian, Farsi, Japanese, Greek, Chinese, Serbian, Latvian, and Czech.